Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * The `@presentationDuration` attribute SHALL NOT be used.

 ## Dynamic MPD updates ## {#timing-mpd-updates}

+Dynamic MPDs MAY change over time.
+The nature of the change is not restricted unless such a restriction is explicitly defined.

+Some common reasons to make changes in dynamic [=MPDs=]:

+* Adding new [=media segments=] to an existing [=period=].
+* Adding new [=periods=].
+* Adjusting the durations and start times of [=periods=].
+* Removing [=media segments=] and/or [=periods=] that have fallen out of the time shift window.
+* Adding `MPD@mediaPresentationDuration` and (on the last [=period=]) `Period@duration` to signal that a live service has ended.
+* Converting the [=MPD=] to a static [=MPD=] to signal that a live service has become available on-demand as a recording.

+The following restrictions are defined here for MPD updates:

+* `MPD@id` SHALL NOT change.
+* `MPD@availabilityStartTime` SHALL NOT change.
+* `Period@id` SHALL NOT change.
+* `Period@start` SHALL NOT change.
+* The adaptation sets present in a [=period=] (i.e. the set of `AdaptationSet@id` values) SHALL NOT change.
+* The functional behavior of a representation (identified by a matching `Representation@id` value) shall not change, neither in terms of metadata-driven behavior (including metadata inherited from adaptation set level) nor in terms of segment timing.

+Issue: Do we need to restrict to "extend-only" behavior? https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/224

+Issue: Review synchronization with 4.4.3.3

+Additional restrictions can be defined by other parts of this document.

+Clients SHOULD use `Period@id` to track [=period=] identity across [=MPD=] updates.

+The presence of `MPD@minimumUpdatePeriod` SHALL be used to signal that the [=MPD=] is expected to change.
+The value of this field indicates the frequency at which a client is expected to poll for [=MPD=] updates.

+Note: In other words, `MPD@minimumUpdatePeriod` is the maximum expected delay between an update being made to the [=MPD=] on the service side and this update becoming available to a client.
+For practical considerations, you should add on top of this the time spent on acquiring and processing the updated [=MPD=].

+If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.

+Issue: Is it OK to have the two be present simultaneously?
+That is, a fixed-size MPD that may still change?
+Does it match any IOP use cases?
+I think not but have to double-check.

+In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish in-band events to schedule [=MPD=] updates at moments of its choosing.

+### In-band events ### {#timing-mpd-updates-inband}

+Issue: Determine appropriate content for this section.

+## Segment availability ## {#timing-availability}

 Issue: Determine appropriate content for this section.